 Choose your fees

-One of the benefits when you compare home loans with a financial comparison website like RateCity.com.au is that as well as looking at the interest rate, you can compare fees.
-High fees on a home loan can negate the impact of a low interest rate, so they should always be considered.
+One of the benefits when you compare home loans with a financial comparison website like RateCity is that as well as looking at home loan interest rates, you can also compare fees.
+High fees on a home loan can negate the impact of a low interest rate, so they’re important to consider.

-Some of the fees you’re likely to encounter during your home loan comparison include:
+Some of the fees you’re likely to encounter during your mortgage comparison include:

-- Upfront fees – These are the fees the lender will charge when you establish your loan.
-They sometimes include establishment fees, conveyancing fees, stamp duty and Lender’s Mortgage Insurance (LMI).
+- Upfront fees – These are the fees the lender will charge when you start your loan.
+They sometimes include establishment fees, conveyancing fees, stamp dutyand Lender’s Mortgage Insurance (LMI).
 Upfront fees vary significantly between lenders.

-- Ongoing fees – These are the fees your lender charges either monthly or yearly for the upkeep of your loan.
+- Ongoing fees – These are the monthly or yearly fees your lender may charge for the upkeep of your loan.

-- Discharge fees – At the conclusion of your loan, your lender may charge you a termination fee to cover the administration costs.
+- Discharge fees – At the conclusion of your loan, your lender may charge a termination fee to cover the administration costs.

 Example: Flexibility seals the deal

-Louise already has a home loan, but it doesn’t give her many benefits.
-She instead wants a loan where she can offset interest and make extra repayments once a year when she gets her tax refund.
-However, she doesn’t want to pay a high rate or high fees for those benefits.
+Louise already has a home loan, but it doesn’t offer many benefits.
+She instead wants to refinance onto a loan where she can offset interest and make extra repayments once a year when she gets her tax refund.
+However, she doesn’t want to pay a high interest rate or high fees for those benefits.

-To compare home loans, Louise inputs her specifications into RateCity and finds there are a dozen loans with no ongoing fees, but many features.
-Even better, many of those home loans are sub-4%, when at the moment she has a 4.5% interest rate.
-By switching, she stands to save more than $500 a year.
+To compare home loans, Louise enters her preferences at RateCity and finds there are a dozen loans with no ongoing fees, but many features.
+Even better, many of those home loans have interest rates lower than 4%, when at the moment she has a 4.5% interest rate.
+By switching, she stands to save more than $1600 a year.

 Other types of loans to compare

-If you are in this position, it can be helpful to compare the low doc options on the market as there is a significant variance in the rates on offer.
+If you are in this position, it may be helpful to compare the low doc options on the market, as the current home loan interest rates on offer can vary significantly.